-Each trip is unique, memorable and soul-quenching.
-From greeting my guests at their hotel or seeing them off on a once-in-a-lifetime excursion to Pearl Harbor; to strolling the narrow back streets of the Eternal City or sipping a Singapore Sling in Raffles, I enjoy each and every single moment.
+Each trip is unique, memorable and soulful.
+From greeting my guests at their hotel or seeing them off on a once-in-a-lifetime excursion to Pearl Harbor, to strolling the narrow back streets of the Eternal City or sipping a Singapore Sling in Raffles, I enjoy each and every single moment.
 Spending time in these far-flung lands is when I feel most alive.
 I am very privileged to have had the opportunity to feel at home in these exciting places.

 I once read an article in which the writer tried to determine the ‘best job in the world'.
 The winning individual was a gent who was the caretaker of Hamilton Island, off Australia’s Gold Coast.
 I’ve been twice to Hamilton Island.
-It is a beautiful place; hence this man’s job being envied as he gets to spend his days here.
+It is a beautiful place, hence this man’s job being envied as he gets to spend his days here.
 Hmm, I’m not convinced.
 In my job, I get to see a lot more than just one awesome place.
-And in this huge wondrous world that we are just passing through for 80 years or so (if we’re lucky), it’s only right that we soak up as much as we possibly can.
+And in this huge wondrous world that we are just passing through for 80 years or so (if we’re lucky), its only right that we soak up as much as we possibly can.

 I hope that my story has brought to life some of the awe-inspiring places I’ve visited over the past three years.
 Words can often fail to do justice to the world’s most incredible natural gifts.

 It is for that reason that I will never ever take for granted the view of the Opera House every time I land in Sydney on a Oceania Cruise, or the atmosphere of the locals clapping along to a Tango show in Buenos Aires’ oldest district.
 And the biggest privilege of all is that nothing and nobody can ever take away your memories.

 As for what's in store for the future?
 Most certainly more of the above, starting with a trip to Santiago, Chile to get 2017 off to a good start.
 A brand new fresh destination waiting to be delved into.
 Spanish skills at the ready.